Kyle-Xu001/Kyle-Xu001/README.md

 ### Hi there 👋
-"May you find your worth in the waking world."
-"If our lives are already written, it would take a courageous man to change the script."
+## "If our lives are already written, it would take a courageous man to change the script."

 🔭 I’m currently working as a computer vision R&D intern at Lely.

 🌱 I’m currently learning artificial intelligence techniques for robotics.

+May you find your worth in the waking world.
 <!--
 **Kyle-Xu001/Kyle-xu001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.